DMM Belay Master 2 Review

 The downside to this closure is that to stow the locker away on your harness without the plastic gate keeper at risk of popping off while climbing, the carabiner must be locked and unlocked each time, an annoying task if doing anything besides single pitch climbing.

-The DMM Belay Master2 is the heaviest locking carabiner we reviewed, and when considering the plastic gate closure system, is also the bulkiest.
-That did not make too much of a difference to use considering that we were typically only using this carabiner when climbing in areas with pretty short approaches.
+The DMM Belay Master 2 is the heaviest locking carabiner we reviewed, and when considering the plastic gate closure system, is also the bulkiest.
+That didn't make too much of a difference to us considering that we were typically only using this carabiner when climbing in areas with pretty short approaches.
 The weight comes not only from the addition of the gatekeeper, but also from the heavier stock used.
-The Belay Master is hot forged and has I-beam construction along the crotch and spine, but the basket is a thicker, rounder stock with a soft angle leading into the spine, making for a durable and long lasting carabiner, something you want when using it as a belay carabiner.
+The Belay Master 2 is hot forged and has I-beam construction along the crotch and spine, but the basket is a thicker, rounder stock with a soft angle leading into the spine, making for a durable and long lasting carabiner, something you want when using it as a belay carabiner.

-The Belay Master 2 has adequate clearance to clip into assisted braking belay devices like the Petzl Gri Gri, as well as into tube style devices that require capturing one or two strands of rope as well as the keeper wire.
+The Belay Master 2 has adequate clearance to clip into assisted braking belay devices like the Petzl Gri-Gri, as well as into tube style devices that require capturing one or two strands of rope as well as the keeper wire.
 Due to the plastic gatekeeper restricting where you can place your hand, the Belay Master 2 can feel easy to fumble when trying to clip large diameter gym ropes, and feels like it has a smaller useful clearance than it would seem at first glance.
-The Mad Rock Ultra-Tech HMS by comparison, had a similar sized gate opening but felt easier to clip because of its ergonomics.
+It's opening was considerably smaller than our Top Pick for belaying, the Edelrid HMS Bulletproof Triple FG.